parrottq/fastpac/README.md

 Parallel pacman package downloader

 ## Usage
-Pipe a list of package names into start.py
-`pacman -Q | python -m fastpac`
+Pipe a list of package names into module like so `pacman -Q | python -m fastpac`